benbrastmckie/ModalHistory/README.md

 ### Presentations

+> In class presentations differ from the presentation of a final project for the _formal track_.

 The presentations in class may consist of leading a discussion about a particular topic or paper or presenting the outline of a formal result of general significance in an accessible way.
 I have begun to gather papers for two potential topics to present in [week 1](https://github.com/benbrastmckie/ModalHistoryPrivate/blob/master/readings/01_week/01_week.md).
 Presenters for each week will also be responsible for contributing to the class notes for that week.